srijannnd/mango-jwt/README.rst

 More Work To Do
 ---------------

-1. Fields like "username", "mobile" or some unique field should be supportable during login.
+1. Fields like "username", "mobile" or some unique field should be supportable for login.

 2. Permission Class or Mixin to support Class based views.